Skip to main content

 tip

-Use grep command with the -i command to make your query case-independent (no discrimination between uppercase and lowercase letters).
+Use the grep command with the -i command to make your query case-independent (no discrimination between uppercase and lowercase letters).

 opkg list | grep -i kmod-usb